simongodb/simongodb/README.md

 - 👋 Hi, I’m @simongodb
 - 👀 I’m interested in learing what I don't know, which is to say a lot!
 - 🌱 I’m currently learning MongoDB 🍃, Computer Science in general ...
-- 🙈 I’m looking to collaborate on what I can collaborate on...

 <!---